Suicide statistics: figures and background

 Suicides by gender and age group (in Berlin and Germany)

 Suicide numbers and rates also differ between age groups.
 Suicide rates increase with age: In both men and women.
-In 2022, over 50% of all suicides in Germany were committed by men over 50.
-Among children, adolescents and young adults aged 1 to 29, suicide was the second most common cause of death in Germany in 2022 after accidents.
+In 2023, over 50% of all suicides in Germany were committed by men over 50.
+Among children, adolescents and young adults aged 1 to 29, suicide was the most common cause of death in Germany in 2023.

 Calls to telephone hotlines with acute suicidal thoughts